SimonSubokLee/ston-docs-son/admin/graph.kr.rst

 Global Resource
 ====================================

-The global resoure graph only serves for system status or STON related resources.
+The global resource graph only shows system status or STON related resources.
-In the below table, the asterisk stands for one of 5 types(dash, day, week, month, year).
+In the table below, the asterisk stands for one of five types--dash, day, week, month, or year.